rjseymour66/command-line/README.md

         }
     }()
 ```
-Now, create a loop that creates a goroutine for each available CPU on the host machine.
-Use the `runtime.NumCPU()` function to do this:
+Now, process the work in the queue.
+Create a loop that creates a goroutine for each available CPU (worker) on the host machine with `runtime.NumCPU()`.
+Each loop adds 1 to the WaitGroup counter.

+Each goroutine will process files in `filesCh` and either add the processed data to the `resCh` or add the error to the `errCh`.
+When there are no more files in the fileCh, the goroutine completes and decrements the WaitGroup counter by 1.

 ```go
 for i := 0; i < runtime.NumCPU(); i++ {